-SLS 1000 Sign Language in Society
+SLS 1000 Sign Language in Society 3 s.h.
 A survey of American Sign Language and Deaf culture.
-Emphasis on Sign language structure, history, and usage.
+Emphasis on Sign Language structure, history, and usage.
 Discussion of a sociocultural perspective of Deaf people, including readings from anthropology, sociology, linguistics, and education.
-Includes an examination of American attitudes toward Sign language and Deaf culture.
-May be used in partial fulfillment of general education Goal GE-5B.
+Includes an examination of American attitudes toward Sign Language and Deaf culture.

-SLS 1010, SLS 1020 Beginning American Sign Language I, II

-4, 4 s.h.
+SLS 1010, SLS 1020 Beginning American Sign Language I, II 4, 4 s.h.
 Development of basic ASL communication skills with appropriate vocabulary and grammatical structures.
 Emphasis on communicative and linguistic functions.
 Prerequisite or corequisite to SLS 1010: SLS 1000.
 Prerequisite to SLS 1020: SLS 1010.
 Thirty hours of laboratory practicum required for SLS 1010, 1020.
-Note: 3 s.h. of SLS language courses may be used in fulfillment of general education Goal GE-6.

 SLS 2010 Intermediate American Sign Language I 4 s.h.
 First level of immediate instruction and review of ASL grammatical features with further development of communication functions at the intermediate level.
 Prerequisite: SLS 1020 or placement.
 Thirty hours of laboratory practicum required for SLS 2010.

 SLS 2020 Intermediate American Sign Language II 4 s.h.
 Second level of immediate instruction and review of ASL grammatical features with further development of communication functions at the intermediate level.
 Prerequisite: SLS 2010 or placement.
 Thirty hours of laboratory practicum required for SLS 2020.

 SLS 2110 Orientation to Deafness 3 s.h.
 A survey of clinical and developmental aspects of hearing and deafness.
 Includes discussion of basic audiology, deaf education, and communicative implications of hearing loss.
 Prerequisite: SLS 1000.

-SLS 2310 Deaf Culture 3 s.l
+SLS 2310 Deaf Culture 3 s.h.
 A survey of sociocultural factors that define Deaf persons as members of a cultural minority.
 Examination of Deaf history, exploration of cultural characteristics of Deaf persons, and an examination of contributions of Deaf persons to American society.
 Corequisite: SLS 2020.
-May be used in partial fulfillment of general education Goal GE-5B.

 SLS 2450 Deafness and Community Resources 3 s.h.

-History and evolution of community resource development as a contributing force behind social change within the Deaf Community.
+History and evolution of community resource development as a contributing force behind social change within a Deaf Community.
 Covers topics such as education, vocational rehabilitation services, community mental health programs for Deaf persons, and community service agencies (national, state, and local).
-Prerequisite:

-SLS 1000.
+Prerequisite: SLS 1000.

-SLS 3010 Advanced American Sign Language I
+SLS 3010 Advance American Sign Language I 3 s.h.
 Advanced American Sign Language development with a focus on English and ASL content and text analysis to increase student vocabulary and understanding of ASL syntactical patterns.
 Communicative dialogues will emphasize sociocultural aspects of deafness.
-Prerequisite: SLS 2020 or departmental approval.
+Prerequisite: SLS 2020.

 SLS 3020 Advanced American Sign Language II 3 s.h.
 Continued advanced ASL development with further emphasis on sociocultural and historical considerations of deaf heritage.
-Prerequisite: SLS 3010 or departmental approval.
+Prerequisite: SLS 3010.

-SLS 3290 Fingerspelling and Numbers in ASL
+SLS 3290 Fingerspelling and Numbers in ASL 2 s.h.
 Concentrated instruction in practice of fingerspelling, numbering, and loan signs at increasing levels of complexity.
-Corequisite: SLS 2020 or placement.
+Corequisite: SLS 3010.

-SLS 3410 Fundamentals of Interpretation and Transliteration
+SLS 3410 Fundamentals of Interpretation and Transliteration 3 s.h.
 Introduction to the theory, practice, and criticism of interpretation and transliteration: simultaneous and consecutive.
 Study of various models of the interpreting and transliterating processes, problems of linguistic and communicative equivalence, historical foundations, and professional issues.
-Prerequisite: cumulative GPA of 3.0 in SLS courses; departmental approval.
+Prerequisite: cumulative GPA of 3.0 in SLS courses: departmental approval.

-SLS 3470 Deaf People and the Law
+SLS 3470 Deaf People and the Law 2 s.h.
 Presents the history and evolution of civil rights laws affecting individuals in the Deaf Community and the impact on integration into society.
 Details federal laws, such as the Americans with Disabilities Act, as well as state special education laws, laws governing interpreters, housing, employment and other related laws and regulations that affect the daily lives of Deaf citizens.
+Prerequisite: SLS 1000.